HydroModPy/HydroModPy/docs/readthedocs/source/user_guide/workflows/regional_lab.rst

    hmp run path/to/regional_lab.toml

 Public examples are currently thinner than for ``overview`` and ``simulation``.
-The runtime contract is nevertheless explicit: the workflow expects a top-level ``[regional_lab]`` section.
+The runtime contract is nevertheless explicit: the profile expects a top-level ``[regional_lab]`` section.

 Minimal Shape